What’s the Difference Between Concrete and Cement?

-Is concrete the same as cement?
+Is cement the same as concrete?
 You have probably heard the two terms used interchangeably and may have even done so yourself.
-There is good reason for this, as concrete and cement are related, but they are not quite the same thing.
-What is the difference between concrete and cement, and what does that mean for your construction projects?
+There is a good reason for this — concrete and cement are similar, but they are not quite the same thing.
+Read on to learn about the concrete and cement difference, and what that means for your construction projects.

 Concrete vs. Cement

-Concrete is a popular building substance for its plastic properties.
-That is, it can be molded into basically any shape after mixing and before it cures.
-Once it does cure, it continues hardening for as long as there is moisture in the concrete, which is essentially forever.
+Concrete is a mixture of water, aggregate and cement.
+Because these materials are so widely available, concrete is one of the most commonly used construction materials for commercial and residential projects.
+Concrete is a popular building substance for its plastic properties, too.
+That is, it’s possible to mold it into nearly any shape after mixing and before it cures.
+Once it cures, it continues hardening for as long as there is moisture in the concrete, which is essentially forever.

-This can vary depending upon the situation, but it is very important to have the right mix of cement and other ingredients in your concrete.
-If you do not have enough cement, you will not have enough paste to fill all the spaces between the aggregates, and you will get holes within your concrete slab.
-If you use too much cement, you will have little trouble pouring your concrete, and you will get a nice smooth surface to start.
+The answer to this question can vary depending upon the situation, but it is critical to have the correct mix of cement and other ingredients in your concrete.
+If you do not have enough cement, you will lack adequate paste to fill all the spaces between the aggregates, and you will get holes within your concrete slab.
+If you use too much cement, you will have little trouble pouring your concrete, and you will initially get a smooth surface.
 However, your cement will be much more vulnerable to cracking.

-The right mixture is usually something like 10 to 15 percent cement, 15 to 20 percent water and 60 to 75 percent aggregates.
+The correct mixture is usually about 10 to 15% cement, 15 to 20% water and 60 to 75% aggregates.
 You also want to be careful about your cement-to-water ratio.
 More water makes the concrete easier to mix and pour, but it also leads to more shrinkage and cracking.